Secrets of Top Private Eyes

 Q Are internships required for Private Investigators?

-that offer entry-level schooling and training that may or may not enhance on-the-job
+schooling and training that may or may not enhance on-the-job training and the

 |

-It's not Sam Spade, it's a good, energetic, interesting and productive
+Spade, it's a good, energetic, interesting and productive way of contributing

 |